microsoftgraph/microsoft-graph-docs-contrib/concepts/applications-authenticationbehaviors.md

 ---

-## Allow extended Azure AD Graph access till June 30, 2025
+## Allow extended Azure AD Graph access until June 30, 2025

 By default, applications created after August 31, 2024 will receive a `403 Unauthorized` error when making requests to Azure AD Graph APIs, unless they're configured to allow extended Azure AD Graph access.
 This extended access is available only until June 30, 2025, when Azure AD Graph is fully retired.
 After this date, all apps will receive a `403 Unauthorized` error when making requests to Azure AD Graph APIs, regardless of their extended access configuration.
 For more information, see [June 2024 update on Azure AD Graph API retirement](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/june-2024-update-on-azure-ad-graph-api-retirement/ba-p/4094534).